Atatürk Dam: Irrigation

-Originating in the mountains of eastern Anatolia and flowing southwards to Syria and Iraq, the Euphrates and the Tigris are very irregular rivers, used to cause great problems each year with droughts in summer and flooding in winter.
+Originating in the mountains of eastern Anatolia and flowing southwards to Syria and Iraq, the Euphrates and the Tigris are very irregular rivers, which used to cause great problems each year with droughts in summer and flooding in winter.
 The water of the Euphrates River is regulated by means of large reservoirs of the Keban and Atatürk Dams.
 However, the waters released from the HEPPs of those dams also need to be regulated.
-The Birecik and the Karkamış Dams downstream the Atatürk Dam are constructed for the purpose of harnessing the waters released from large-scale dams and HEPPs.
+The Birecik and the Karkamış Dams located downstream of the Atatürk Dam were constructed to harness the waters released from large-scale dams and HEPPs.

 Nearly 4760 km2 of arable land in the Şanlıurfa-Harran and Mardin-Ceylanpınar plains in upper Mesopotamia is being irrigated via gravity-flow with water diverted from the Atatürk Dam through the Şanlıurfa Tunnels system, which consists of two parallel tunnels, each 26.4 km long and 7.62 m in diameter.
 The flow rate of water through the tunnels is about 328 m3/s, which makes one-third of the total flow of the Euphrates.
 The tunnels are the largest in the world, in terms of length and flow rate, built for irrigation purposes.
 The first tunnel was completed in 1995 and the other in 1996.
 The reservoir behind the dam will irrigate another 406,000 ha by pumping for a total of 882,000 ha.

 The Atatürk Dam and the Şanlıurfa Tunnel system are two major components of the GAP project.
 Irrigation started in the Harran Plain in the spring of 1995.
 The impact of the irrigation on the economy of the region is significant.
 In ninety percent of the irrigated area, cotton is planted.
 Irrigation expansion within the Harran plains also increased Southeastern Anatolia's cotton production from 164,000 to 400,000 metric tons in 2001, or nearly sixty percent.
 With almost 50% share of the country's cotton production, the region developed to the leader in Turkey.